redhat-et/foundation-models-for-documentation/data/external/rhods/faq.md

 ### Does Red Hat offer any AI / ML consulting services that complement either the upstream Open Data Hub project or Red Hat OpenShift Data Science?

-Red Hat consulting services offer several standard consulting services engagements such as [OpenShift Data Science Platform Engagement](https://red.ht/rhods-platform-engagement),[MLOps Foundation](https://red.ht/mlops-foundation), intelligent app development pilot and data engineering pilot.
+Red Hat consulting services offer several standard consulting services engagements such as OpenShift Data Science Platform Engagement, MLOps Foundation], intelligent app development pilot and data engineering pilot.
 Red Hat consulting services can also offer custom engagements.
 The Red Hat OpenShift Data Science Platform Engagement allows customers to gain support and assurance from Services Professionals during the integration of  RHODS into their environment to meet their organizational needs.
-Please contact David Williams ([dww@redhat.com](mailto:dww@redhat.com)) for more information.

 ## Sales Engagement